AutoAILab/FusionDepth/README.md

 **Download Data**

 You need to first download the KITTI RAW dataset, put in the `kitti_data` folder.
+If your data path is different, you can either soft link it as `kitti_data` or update it into [here](https://github.com/AutoAILab/FusionDepth/blob/366987b0fa3ae134769ac25c5e0b745d4fe88d11/sparsify/sparsify.py#L200)

 Our default settings expect that you have converted the png images to jpeg with this command, which also deletes the raw KITTI `.png` files:
 ```shell